 Variances in the importance of e-commerce in the different EU states

 Recent results of a representative study of Eurostat, the Statistical Office of the European Union, reveal that the Czech Republic has currently the biggest share in total turnover in the e-commerce sector.
 This might seem surprising and ironic at the same time, as the eastern European countries are still considered to be lacking behind in certain respects.
-Nonetheless, companies in the Czech Republic generate by far more turnover through the online channel than other EU states.
+Nonetheless, companies in the Czech Republic generate far more turnover through the online channel than other EU states.
 Here, e-commerce contributes already 24% to total income.
 In other words: Every fourth euro is generated via the online channel.
-Countries succeeding the Czech Republic are Luxembourg, Ireland, Sweden, the UK, Hungary, Norway and Finland (see graph below).
+Countries succeeding in the Czech Republic are Luxembourg, Ireland, Sweden, the UK, Hungary, Norway, and Finland (see graph below).

 Germany only ranks tenth.
 Here, brick and mortar businesses still seem to be in the vanguard of the population.